Mount Olive, Jefferson County, Alabama

 Mount Olive, also spelled Mt.
 Olive is an unincorporated community and a census-designated place (CDP) in Jefferson County, Alabama.
 Its location is in the suburbs of Birmingham.
 As of the 2010 census, the population of the community is 4,079.
-Mount Olive is bordered on the south and the east by the town of Gardendale, and in fact, some areas that had previously been in Mount Olive have been annexed into Gardendale over the years.
+Mount Olive is bordered on the south and the east by the city of Gardendale, and in fact, some areas that had previously been in Mount Olive have been annexed into Gardendale over the years.
 Running along part of the border between Mt.
 Olive and Gardendale is the major expressway, Interstate 65.
 Eventually, part of Birmingham's Northern Beltline will cut through northwestern sections of Mt.
 Olive.
 Mt.
 Olive has its own elementary school, and was formerly the home of a junior high school.

 Geography

 Mount Olive is located at 33°41′3″N 86°52′31″W (33.684191, -86.875139).

 According to the U.S. Census Bureau, the community has a total area of 9.3 square miles (24.1 km^{2}), all land.